pwighton/qm-sops/SOP-001--Design_Control.md

 #### 4.5.1 Activities

 In addition to the activities described in the Software Development Procedure, [SOP-012](SOP-012--Software_Development.md), the following additional activities, at a minimum, **shall** be performed:

-##### Prepare Software Validation Plan

-The Software Validation Team is primarily responsible for performing the Software Validation activities.
+- **Prepare Software Validation Plan**: The Software Validation Team is primarily responsible for performing the Software Validation activities.
 This team is comprised of people not involved in software development activities and who have received training in software validation tasks.
 The Validation Team prepares